-Bed wetting is very much a taboo subject, particularly in adults and while it might not remove the embarrassment, it’s important to know that nocturnal enuresis (bed wetting) is involuntary and not your fault.
+Bed wetting is very much a taboo subject, particularly in adults.
+While it might not remove the embarrassment, it’s important to know that Nocturnal Enuresis (bed wetting) is involuntary and not your fault.

 Limit your fluid intake a few hours before you plan to go to sleep.
 However, it’s important that you don’t completely cut back on your intake, as dehydration can irritate your bladder.
 Avoid drinking caffeinated and carbonated fluids at night.

-For more information and to learn about different waterproof bedding options, visit our product page.
+For more information, and to learn about different waterproof bedding options, visit our waterproof product page.